 Salarymen are usually portrayed in ways similar to White Collar Workers in American programming; stuck in dull jobs with irritating employers and little chance of advancement.
 However, as a whole, they tend to be more optimistic.
 They also have an unfortunate tendency, encouraged by both the Japanese work ethic and their employers, toward both workaholism and alcoholism.
 Some all but ignore their family in pursuit of their job, going drinking with office-mates after (unpaid) overtime, going home to sleep for four hours, then getting up to do it all over again.

-Prevalent in Cyber Punk, this class of character is referred to there as a "sararyman" (or "sarariman" - same thing, different spelling), playing off the difficulty some Japanese have pronouncing the English "L".
+Frequently in Cyber Punk this class of character is referred to as a "sararyman" (or "sarariman" - same thing, different spelling), a Recursive Translation playing off the fact that Japanese has no equivalent of the English letter "L".
 This was a reaction in the late 1980's to the notion that the Japanese were apparently taking over the world financially, and Westerners were suddenly encountering these mid-level types in daily life.
+In more recent works, the term is from time to time applied to any worker regardless of origin, who follows this optimistic hyper-dedicated philosophy.
 Salarymen also have quite the niche market in Boys Love works.

 As a protagonist, this is essentially the same character as the Ordinary High-School Student — shining example of Japanese conformity ripe for a life changing transformation at the hands of an extraordinary event/individual/robot.
 The difference is that the salaryman's disproportionately extensive Back Story doesn't need to be crammed into elementary and middle school.
 That, plus high school kids don't constantly worry about getting fired.
 Using him in this way isn't exceptionally common, as these types of stories sell better with younger high school protagonists and supporting cast, even if the target audience is older.